 Keep in mind that sometimes the heat processing can eliminate some of the good bacteria, so when purchasing yogurt or kefir look for products that indicate ‘live bacterial cultures’ or at least 1 billion live or active colony forming units within each product.

-Sauerkraut or Kimchi
+Pre-and Probiotic: Sauerkraut and Kimchi

 Sauerkraut and kimchi have two very different taste profiles, but they are both made from fermented cabbage and are great sources of probiotics.